lyteword/chspurgeon-tod/volume-7/psalm-146.md

 **Verse 4.** *In that very day his thoughts perish.* In the case of the rich fool (Lu 12:16,20) his "thoughts" of building larger barns, and of many years of ease and prosperity,—all his selfish and worldly schemes,—"perished" in that self same night.— *John W. Haley, in "An Examination of the Alleged Discrepancies of the Bible,"* 1875.

 **Verse 4.** *His thoughts perish.* The science, the philosophy, the statesmanship of one age is exploded in the next.
 The men who are the masters of the world's intellect today are discrowned tomorrow.
-In this age of restless and rapid change they may survive their own thoughts; their thoughts do not survive them.— *J.J.
-Stewart Perowne.*
+In this age of restless and rapid change they may survive their own thoughts; their thoughts do not survive them.— *J. J. Stewart Perowne.*

 **Verse 4.** *His thoughts perish.* As the purposes of all about worldly things perish in the approaches of death, so do the purposes of some about spiritual and heavenly things.
 How many have had purposes to repent, to amend their lives and turn to God, which have been prevented and totally broken off by the extremity of pain and sickness, but chiefly by the stroke of death when they have (as they thought) "been about to repent", and (as we say) "turn over a new leaf" in their lives; they have been turned into the grave by death, and into hell by the just wrath of God.— *Joseph Caryl.*